tahoe-lafs/magic-folder/docs/invites.rst

 This means that Bob's client contacts the magic-wormhole server and uses the code-phrase to complete the SPAKE2 transaction.
 At this point, Alice and Bob have a shared secret key and a "mailbox" allocated on the server.
-Alice will have sent the first message; Bob retrieves this and creates a mutable directory for his "Personal DMD".
+Alice will have sent the first message; Bob retrieves this and creates a mutable directory for his "Personal".
 Bob creates a message to send back to Alice encrypted using the shared secret (as JSON)::

     {
         "magic-folder-invite-version": 1,
-        "personal-dmd": "<read-capability of Bob's Personal DMD>",
+        "personal-dmd": "<read-capability of Bob's Personal>",
     }

 Bob will not close the wormhole; that will be done by Alice.